-6.3 Response Time Constraint
+6.3 Residence Time Constraint

-90% of all transactions started and completed during the measurement interval must have a Response Time of less than 2 seconds.
+90% of all transactions started and completed during the measurement interval must have a Residence Time of less than 2 seconds.

-Comment: This response time criterion has been chosen to provide a single criterion for all configurations, and in particular systems with wide-area network (WAN) communications, and very-low throughput systems.
+Comment: This residence time criterion has been chosen to provide a single criterion for all configurations, and in particular for very-low throughput systems.

-6.4 Computation of tps Rating
+6.4 Computation of tpsB Rating

-6.4.1 The reported tpsA is the total number of committed transactions which both started and completed at the RTE during the measurement interval, divided by the elapsed time of the interval.

-6.4.2 For reporting the throughput of the SUT in units of transactions per second, the terminology is "tpsA".

-6.4.3 Reported tpsA must be expressed to exactly two decimal places, rounded to the hundredth place.
+- 6.4.1 The reported tpsB is the total number of committed transactions which both started and completed during the measurement interval, divided by the elapsed time of the interval.
+The reported tpsB can be no greater than the measured tpsB. - 6.4.2 For reporting the throughput of the SUT in units of transactions per second, the terminology should be "tpsB".
+This metric is NOT comparable to other TPS metrics except "tpsB".ar6.4.3 Reported tpsB numbers must be expressed to exactly two decimal places, rounded to the hundredth place.